victorbnl/build-signed-apk/README.md

 ## Get your APK

-The APK is built at the default location, that is: `app/build/outputs/apk/release/app-release.apk`.
+Your APK file is built at the default location, that is: `app/build/outputs/apk/release/app-release.apk`.

 Now you can do what you want with the APK file, like creating a release or uploading it as an artifact.